Mileva Marić: Family, personal relationships and death

 The marriage had been strained since 1912.
 Marić, who had never wanted to go to Berlin, became increasingly unhappy in the city.
 In mid-July 1914, her husband insisted on harsh terms if she were to remain with him.
 Although initially accepting the terms, she reconsidered and on 29 July 1914, the day after World War I started, she left Germany and took the boys back to Zürich, a separation that was to become permanent.
 Einstein made a legal commitment to send her an annual maintenance of 5600 Reichsmark in quarterly installments, just under half of his salary, a commitment to which he largely adhered.
 After the required five years of separation, the couple divorced on 14 February 1919.

 Anticipating that Einstein would soon be awarded a Nobel Prize, their divorce agreement stipulated that Einstein would accept the award, while Maric would receive the money.
 This happened in 1922.
 Under the terms of the agreement, the money was to be held in trust for their two boys, while she was able to draw on the interest; she couldn't touch the principal without her ex-husband's permission.
-Based on newly released letters [sealed by Einstein's step-daughter (Elsa's daughter), Margot Einstein, until 20 years after her death], Walter Isaacson reported that Marić eventually invested the Nobel Prize money in three apartment buildings in Zurich to produce income.
+Based on letters released in 2006 [sealed by Einstein's step-daughter (Elsa's daughter), Margot Einstein, until 20 years after her death], Walter Isaacson reported that Marić eventually invested the Nobel Prize money in three apartment buildings in Zurich to produce income.
 Marić lived in one, a five-story house at Huttenstrasse 62; the other two were investments.

 In 1930, at around age 20, her son Eduard had a breakdown and was diagnosed with schizophrenia.
 By the late 1930s, the costs of his care at the University of Zürich's psychiatric clinic "Burghölzli" overwhelmed Marić.
 She sold the two houses to raise funds for his care and maintenance.
 In 1939, Marić agreed to transfer ownership of the Huttenstrasse house where she was living to Einstein to prevent its loss, with Marić retaining power of attorney.
+Mileva Marić suffered a severe stroke and died at age 72 on 4 August 1948, in Zürich.
+She was interred there at Nordheim-Cemetery.
+Eduard Einstein was institutionalized until his death in 1965.